-- 1. The Parties herein agree to the terms of this memorandum as constituting full settlement of all matters in dispute and a renewal collective agreement.
+- The Parties herein agree to the terms of this memorandum as constituting full settlement of all matters in dispute and a renewal collective agreement.
 The parties' respective negotiating committees agree to bring forward this Memorandum of Settlement for ratification in their respective decision making and voting processes.
 CUPE 3903 has advised that it will endeavour to complete and report back on the outcome of its ratification process by no later than 11:59 pm on July 23, 2021. - 2.
-The term of the renewal collective agreement shall be from the date of ratification September 1, 2020 to August 31, 2023.
-Notwithstanding the term, no provision shall have retroactive effect prior to the date of ratification other than as expressly set out herein. - 3.
+The term of the renewal collective agreement shall be from the date of ratification to August 31, 2023 and shall have no retroactive effect whatsoever other than as expressly set out herein. - 3.
 Employees in the bargaining unit as of the date of ratification will receive a lump sum payment, less deductions required by law, in an amount equivalent to the difference between the wages they received from September 1, 2020 up to the date of ratification and what they would have received during the same period of time had the wage rates been increased effective September 1, 2020 by 1%.
 These payments will be made on a regular monthly pay date as expeditiously as practicable following ratification of this Memorandum of Settlement for a Renewal Collective Agreement by both parties.